mipug/AML/README.md

 - The output of the pictures actually looks somewhat like a painting with many different colors.

 **What can be improved**
-- Run more the 3 different sizes of picture with the same hyper parameters to
-- Further research what the amount of epoch and batch sizes that could give a good result.
+- Further research on hyperparameters to find the best combination of epochs and batch sizes to obtain good result.
 - Methods to solve the issue with the mode collapse (the pictures "getting stuck")